CSCoder33/U.S.-vs-CAD-Yield-Curve/README.md

 # U.S.-vs-CAD Yield Curve

-This graph demonstrates the difference between the U.S. and Canada yield curve, helping to see the shape and spread between both countries' bonds.
+This graph demonstrates the difference between the U.S. and Canada yield curve, helping to see the shape and spread between both countries' yields.

 ![Yield Curve: U.S. vs Canada](yield_curve_us_canada.png)